 On the last day of term, a grieving middle school teacher (Takako Matsu) reveals that two of her students are responsible for the death of her four-year-old daughter, who was found drowned in the school swimming pool.
 She delivers a planned confession—a death knell detailing her carefully planned vengeance—that leaves the typically raucous classroom reeling and prompts the students’ psychological torment that follows.
 A dark and stylish odyssey of increasingly disquieting proportions, Nakashima’s lavishly shot, breathless thriller took Japan by storm upon release and eventually landed on the shortlist for the 2011 Academy Awards Foreign Language Film nominations.
+Please note: This film contains disturbing scenes of graphic violence.
+Viewer discretion is advised.

 “A cold-blooded psychological thriller filled with dark, vicious humor which smirks at us and the victims even at the very end.
 With an uncompromising attitude, it handles well it’s disturbing subject with the impressive visual style and savage wit.” —RogerEbert.com